nolantait/staticky/README.md

 end
 ```

-Each route takes a Phlex component.
-We can either pass the class for a default
+Each route takes a Phlex component (or any object that outputs a string from
+`#call`).
+We can either pass the class for a default initialization (we just
-initialization (we just call `.new`) or initialize it ourselves.
+call `.new`) or initialize it ourselves.

+Here is an example of what the `Posts::Show` component might look like.
+We are
-Here we are using a [protos](https://github.com/inhouse-work/protos) component,
+using a [protos](https://github.com/inhouse-work/protos) component, but you can
-but you can use plain old Phlex components if you like.
+use plain old Phlex components if you like.

 ```ruby
 module Posts